lynnfaraday/aresmush.com/tutorials/config/website.md

 * box-bg.png - Used as a background behind the character profile and log pages.
 * jumbotron.png - Home page image.

-> <i class="fa fa-exclamation-triangle"></i> **Note:** Some browsers (notably Chrome) are stubborn about reloading theme images right away.
-You may need to clear your image cache or try viewing it in private/incognito mode to see your images right after you've uploaded them.
+{% include note.html content="Some browsers (notably Chrome) are stubborn about reloading theme images right away.
+You may need to clear your image cache or try viewing it in private/incognito mode to see your images right after you've uploaded them." %}

 You can use [Custom CSS](#custom-css-style), explained below, to change which images are used in each section.
 For example, if you want to use different backgrounds for the profile and log pages, or a JPG instead of a PNG for the title background.